Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 Eating eggs can result in a number of benefits, including weight loss.

-Studies show people who eat eggs for breakfast consume fewer calories over the next 36 hours, dropping more body fat that those who don’t.
+Studies show people who eat eggs for breakfast consume fewer calories over the next 36 hours, dropping more body fat that those who had carb-rich breakfasts.
 (19)

 If you can’t handle eggs, choose another quality protein to eat in the morning.